google-research-datasets/birds-to-words/README.md

 2. Animal 1 has a brown head and wings, with a pale breast.
 The breast also has darker brown speckles on it.
 Animal 2 has a bright blue area around its eye, with a black patch right along the eye.
 Animal 2 also has a darker brown breast and greenish wings and back of its head.

 3. Animal 1 has a brown and white face, animal 2 has a black and bright blue face.
-Animal 1 has a white breast with black spots, Animal 2 has a brown breast.
-Animal 1 has brown wings, Animal 2 has green wings.
+Animal 1 has a white breast with black spots, animal 2 has a brown breast.
+Animal 1 has brown wings, animal 2 has green wings.

 4. Animal 1 is much smaller and shorter.
 Animal 2 has a larger head and longer tail feathers.
 Animal 1 has extensive spotting on the neck, chest, and belly.
 Animal 2 has turquoise head patches and brown coloring on the chest and belly.